-This course was designed as a supplemental study guide for the major content areas of Chapter 8 of A Guide to the Project Management Body of Knowledge (PMBOK Guide), Fourth Edition.
+This course was designed as a supplemental study guide for the major content areas of Chapter 8 of A Guide to the Project Management Body of Knowledge (PMBOK Guide), Fifth Edition.
 In this course, you will learn how the project management team ensures that a project is completed at the level of quality required by all the stakeholders.
 From customers to the performing organization, there are many inputs to the process.
 This course will explain how the project management team can plan for, execute, and monitor and control quality.

 After completing this course, you will be able to:

 Define quality, quality planning, quality assurance, and quality control

 Explain what aspects of quality assurance and quality control need to be decided on and budgeted for in the planning stage

 Explain how the project management team should balance the cost of quality with its benefits

 Explain how Perform Quality Assurance identifies ineffective processes and how the process improvement plan allows for their improvement